 The life of poverty in the Franciscan tradition is an important expression of inner conversion.
-By placing themselves in the condition of poverty, the Knights are better able to discover their powerlessness to save themselves and the richness of God’s mercy and love.
-They strive, therefore, to be transformed from being totally self-reliant to being totally dependent on God.
+By placing themselves in the condition of poverty, the Knights are better able to discover their powerlessness to save themselves and the richness of God's mercy and love.
+They strive, therefore, to be transformed from the illusion of being totally self-reliant to the truth of being totally dependent on God.

 In the thought and life of St. Francis, poverty is intimately linked to humility.
 The Knights seek to be converted from being proud and clever into being little and humble, not aspiring to be over others, but subject to every human creature for the sake of the Lord (cf. 1 Pt.
 2:13).

 Poverty calls us, in an age of unbridled materialism and consumerism, to focus on putting people and the needs of others, especially the poor; before all else.
 Poverty impacts not only those material things we may use in our lives, but also any attachment that might result from such use.